gen2thomas/gobrail/README.md

 The easiest way to install is to run `go get -u github.com/gen2thomas/gobrail`.

-## Run without hardwrae & software modifications
+## Run without hardware & software modifications

 The hardware of "Typ 2" is needed together with digispark, than simply `make run`.